Joint Research Centre

 Google Earth Engine

-The new 2021 Data are available in the Google Earth Engine data catalog
+The 2021 data are available in the Google Earth Engine data catalog

 Tutorials for using the Global Surface Water Dataset in Google Earth Engine are available here.